Gigi Hadid Shares Video Of Walking Fendi Runway Show After Karl Lagerfeld’s Death

 Gigi Hadid honored Karl Lagerfeld on Friday by walking Fendi’s first runway show since the creative director’s death.

 Hadid joined many celebrities and people within the fashion industry to remember Lagerfeld on social media since his death on Tuesday.
 Hadid, 23, had worked closely with Lagerfeld since she began her modeling career, frequently appearing for both Chanel and Fendi shows during fashion week.
-Thursday’s fashion show was the last collection Lagerfeld oversaw and took place in Milan.
-Hadid posted a slow-motion video of herself walking on the catwalk wearing a yellow dress, thigh-high white heel boots and a handbag.
-Her hair was slicked back into a ponytail and Hadid left the caption “For Karl” on her Instagram post.
+Taking place in Milan, Thursday’s fashion show was the last collection Lagerfeld oversaw.
+Hadid posted a slow-motion video of herself walking on the catwalk wearing a yellow dress, thigh-high white heel boots, and a handbag.
+Her hair was slicked back into a ponytail.
+Hadid left the caption “For Karl” on her Instagram post.

 The model’s 46.1 million followers instantly liked her post and left more than 600 comments on the short video.